What is Raising the Roof for Charity?

 Who is building the house?

-Past President Kyle Cooper with Cooper Homes is building the 2021 home on a lot in Abita Ridge Subdivision generously discounted for the Raising the Roof project.
+Past President Kyle Cooper with Cooper Homes and Brandi Heath with L&H Homes is building the 2021 home on a lot in Abita Ridge Subdivision generously discounted for the Raising the Roof project.

 Where is the home located?